leobudima/elogii-blog/content/how-to-choose-delivery-management-software.md

 ## Who Needs Delivery Management Software?

-As much as online shopping and home delivery are driving factors in the on-demand economy, so too Delivery Management Software has become necessary in the delivery arena.
+Online shopping and home delivery are driving factors in the on-demand economy, so too Delivery Management Software has become necessary in the delivery arena.

 But who benefits from delivery management solutions?
 And what types of businesses can use them?

+### Delivery management software benefits two sides

 It benefits both customers and the company that uses it.

 Customers receive an outstanding service they desperately need, while companies can provide such services and still maintain a healthy profit margin.

 When it comes to businesses, it can improve the delivery operations of any organization regardless of its size, stature, or type of industry.

+### For SMBs

 A small business that operates one or two vehicles locally will mainly benefit from the ability of the system to improve cost-effectiveness.